DanielDiSalvo/Financials/README.md

 ## What is left?

 * The application can grows.
-So, it would be nice to work with Jest and React Testing Library in order to write some unit test.
+So, it would be nice to work with Jest and React Testing Library in order to write some unit test (FE and BE)
-* Also it would be nice to define an ATOMIC DESIGN folder structure
+* Also it would be nice to define an ATOMIC DESIGN folder structure (FE)
 * It would be awesome if we can work with absolutes routes, not relatives in order to avoid (.../.../).
 Lack of time could not work on it!
+(FE)
 * It would be awesome to work with TS also in the BE
-* Working with some ESlint, Prettier and Husky (githooks) should be a MUST in every proyect.
+* Working with some ESlint, Prettier and Husky (githooks) should be a MUST in every FE proyect.
-* We can improve our imports using some library that can help us with our imports orders in our components
+* We can improve our imports using some library that can help us with our imports orders in our components in the FE
-* Implement authentication
+* Implement authentication in the BE
 * In this ocasion, the app is very small.
-But in the case it gets bigger with a lot of components, and may be we have a login page, we can implement split coding for our routing
+But in the case it gets bigger with a lot of components, and may be we have a login page, we can implement split coding for our routing in the FE
-* In this ocasion, I have used Redux-Toolkit, but out there are other really nice tools like RTK, React Query, Zustand, and so on
+* In this ocasion, I have used Redux-Toolkit in the FE, but out there are other really nice tools like RTK, React Query, Zustand, and so on

 ## How much hours were invested in this proyect?
 I have received this assesment last friday, at the end of the day.
 I have invisted the follow time, both in fe and be: